wojdyr/fityk/doc/index.rst

 Fityk *[fi:tik]* is a program for data processing and nonlinear **curve fitting**.

-Although it is primarily used...
+Primarily used

-* by scientists who analyse data from powder diffraction, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, and other experimental techniques,
+* by scientists (150 citations in 2014 alone)
+  who analyse data from powder diffraction, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, and other experimental techniques,